Understanding Information Disclosure from Secure Computation Output: A Study of Average Salary Computation: Preliminaries

-\end{definition} This metric measures the information an attacker would learn (on average) about the targets when the input vectors are \(\vec{x}_A\) and \(\vec{x}_T\).
-One can subsequently define the average of the jwae over all possible \(\vec{x}_T\) vectors or \(\vec{x}_A\) vectors weighted by their respective prior probabilities. \begin{definition}[\cite{ah2017secure}] The targets' weighted average entropy (\textup{twae}) of a target \(\vec{X}_T\) attacked by parties $A$ is defined for all $\vec{x}_T \in D_T$ as
+\end{definition} This metric measures the information an attacker would learn (on average) about the target when the input vectors are \(\vec{x}_A\) and \(\vec{x}_T\).
+One can subsequently define the average of the jwae over all possible \(\vec{x}_T\) or \(\vec{x}_A\) vectors weighted by their respective prior probabilities. \begin{definition}[\cite{ah2017secure}] The target's weighted average entropy (\textup{twae}) of a target $T$ attacked by parties $A$ is defined for all $\vec{x}_T \in D_T$ as

-\end{definition} The twae informs a target how much information an attacker can learn about its input when the input is $\vec{x}_A$. \begin{definition}[\cite{ah2017secure}] The attackers' weighted average entropy (\textup{awae}) of a target \(\vec{X}_T\) attacked by parties $A$ is defined for all $\vec{x}_A \in D_A$ as
+\end{definition} The twae informs a target how much information an attacker can learn about its input when the input is $\vec{x}_A$. \begin{definition}[\cite{ah2017secure}] The attacker's weighted average entropy (\textup{awae}) of a target $T$ attacked by parties $A$ is defined for all $\vec{x}_A \in D_A$ as

 \end{definition} The awae informs an attacker about how much information it can learn about the target's input when the attacker's input vector is \(\vec{x}_A\).
 The attacker can consequently compute the awae on all values in $D_A$ to determine which input maximizes the information learned about the target's input (and thus what should be entered into the computation).
 Using the definition of jwae, it follows that: